Considering HIV Treatment

 The best way to fight resistance is to be adherent to your drug regimen.

-If you decide the time is right to start treatment, it is important to have a good attitude.
+When considering starting treatment, it is important to have a good attitude.
 It can be helpful to believe that:

 It may also help to get in touch with the reason you are starting treatment -- to keep yourself in good health, whether for your own sake or for the good of your family.
 Think about it this way: when you have a cold and need antibiotics, your provider does not wait until you have pneumonia before giving you the antibiotics.
 The same is true for being infected with HIV.
 You need not wait until your immune system is damaged before taking HIV drugs.
 Newer HIV drugs are much better tolerated and have fewer side effects.

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.